 This page shows you how to perform basic operations for a project that is using Cloud Trace.
 For details on how to instrument your application in various environments and languages, see Setting up Cloud Trace.

 Before you begin

-The trace overview is the default view in Stackdriver Trace.
-It displays a snapshot of the last-day latency data for your application.
+The Overview window is the default view in Trace.
+This window displays latency data and summary information:

 Find a trace

 Go to the Trace list page to view a list of recent requests to your application.
 The trace list allows you to browse and filter all associated traces by URI, module, version, time range, and other parameters.

 If you haven't deployed an application that is instrumented to generate